Do z>6 quasars reside in protoclusters?: Galaxy formation model

 Given the focus of this work, we will briefly recap the main features of the modelling of gas accretion onto SMBHs in \gaea.
 We refer the interested reader to \citet{Fontanot20} for a detailed description of the model and its main predictions.
-First of all, we assume a flat BH seeding scheme: each time a new DMH is resolved (at 2 $\times$ 10$^9 \hmsun$, corresponding to 20 simulated DM particles) in the merger tree, we seed it with a $\sim$10$^2 \msun$ BH.
-We assume that AGN activity is triggered by physical processes able to destabilize the cold gas in star forming galaxy discs, make it lose its angular momentum and infall towards the centre of the galaxy to form a reservoir around the SMBH.
-In \gaea~we assume that either galaxy mergers or secular processes like disc instabilities are possible triggers.
-Whenever one of these processes occurs, we take a fraction of the cold gas available in the model galaxy and we move it into a reservoir around the central SMBH.
-The fraction of cold gas involved is modulated by the expected SFR.
-The gas accretion from the reservoir onto the SMBH is regulated by a viscous accretion timescale \citep{Umemura00, Granato04} and limited to a maximum value of 10 times the Eddington rate.
-Finally, AGN activity is assumed to provide feedback to the host galaxy, by means of AGN-driven outflows, characterized by a mass loading factor proportional to the SMBH accretion rate.
-Bolometric luminosities for our model AGNs have been computed from the corresponding accretion rates assuming a 15 per cent radiative efficiency.
+First of all, we assume a flat BH seeding scheme: each time a new DMH is resolved (at 2 $\times$ 10$^9 \hmsun$, corresponding to 20 DM particles) in the merger tree, we seed it with a $\sim$10$^2 \msun$ BH.
+We assume that AGN activity is triggered by physical processes able to destabilise the cold gas in star forming galaxy discs, make it lose its angular momentum and infall towards the centre of the galaxy to form a reservoir around the SMBH.
+In \gaea~we assume that either galaxy mergers or secular processes like disc instabilities are possible triggers of AGN activity.
+Whenever one of these processes occurs, we take a fraction of the cold gas available in the model galaxy and we move it into a reservoir around the central SMBH (whose mass is $M_{\rm rsv}$).
+The growth rate of the cold gas reservoir is assumed to be proportional either to the SFR triggered by the galaxy merger or to the bulge growth rate associated to the disk instability event via the parameter $f_{\rm lowJ}$.
+The gas accretion from the reservoir onto the SMBH ($\dot{M}_{\rm BH}$) is regulated by a viscous accretion timescale \citep{Umemura00, Granato04}:

+where $\sigma_B$ represents the velocity dispersion of the bulge and $f_{\rm BH}$ is a free parameter.
+We limited accretion to a maximum value of 10 times the Eddington rate \citep{Takeo19, Inayoshi16, Delvecchio20}.
+Finally, AGN activity is assumed to provide feedback to the host galaxy, by means of AGN-driven outflows, characterized by a mass loading factor proportional to the SMBH accretion rate, through a free parameter $\epsilon_{\rm qw}$, following the scaling relation proposed by \citet{Fiore17}.
+The mass loading factor quantifies the cold gas mass removed from the host galaxies and restored to the hot gas component of the parent DMHs.
+The adopted values for the key parameters ($f_{\rm lowJ}$, $f_{\rm BH}$ and $\epsilon_{\rm qw}$) have been calibrated by requiring model predictions to reproduce the redshift evolution of the AGN bolometric luminosity function up to z$\sim$4 (see Tab.~1 in \citealt{DeLucia24} for a complete list of the main {\gaea} parameters).
+Bolometric luminosities for our model AGNs have been computed from the corresponding accretion rates assuming a 15 per cent radiative efficiency \citep{Shankar19nat}.